torkildr/nginx-letsencrypt-armhf/README.md

 is mounted to /etc/nginx/certs.
 Using this command, you can access the certificates from the host at $PWD/certs, as they are generated, in order to make backups, etc.

+## Maintenance

+As per standard nginx Docker image, the nginx logs go to stdout (except briefly on startup as it is running in the background for a few seconds), but logs for the daily certificate check go to /var/log/update-certs.log.